 Search, friend or enemy?
 Again relevant to ask here, it proves not everything can be controlled by the writer.

-.
+Web, or HTTP, errors, for example error 404 (Page Not Found) might be irritating to your potential audience.
+Partly, despite all that is said on this topic, this is evidence that there is nothing permanent on the Internet.
 They occur for several different reasons, the most common one being a modified directory structure on the server, or changes to storage locations.
-Often performed automatically as part of a software update.Blog writers are blissfully ignorant this even occurs, not to mention knowing how to resolve the problem
+Often performed automatically as part of a software update.Blog writers are blissfully ignorant this even occurs, not to mention knowing how to resolve the problem.

 One way of managing this error is by applying an operation referred to as redirection.
 This will take visitors to a new webpage, typically the home-page, or even an archives page (not necessarily an effective outcome).
 Such problems are annoying because information the viewer anticipated does not appear In addition, some (perhaps several) of these users are not aware of additional steps to take to locate the content they are seeking and will give up in frustration.
 Typically you lose the reader because the indexes are out of date, not your fault as a writer.